ZachHunn/learning-zone/html/html_exercises/html_exercise_01.md

 Create a folder within the "exercise" directory named with your first name and the exercise number (e.g. "John-Exercise-1").
 Within this folder, create an HTML file named "index.html".
 In this HTML file, create the following HTML structure:

 ## Note - you'll see some tags that have not been covered like &lt;header&gt;, &lt;nav&gt;, &lt;section&gt; and &lt;footer&gt;.
+These are are semantic HTML elements.
+Semantic HTML elements that carry meaning and convey the purpose or stucture of the content they wrap.
+Semantic elements provide descriptive names that enhance the accessibility, maintainability, abd SEO (Search Engine Optimization) of a webpage.

-These are are semantic HTML elemnts
+### Common semantic HTML elements

-The Header element is used to define the header section of the webpage The Nav element is used to define a section of a web page that contains navagation links.
-Usually located in the header The section element groups related content and is a more speific alternative to a div The Footer element is used to define a footer for a docement.
-It usually contains information such as copyright notices, links to related documents, and contact information.
+    &lt;header&gt;: Represents the introductory content or a container for a group of introductory content.
+    &lt;nav&gt;: Defines a section of navigation links.
+    &lt;main&gt;: Represents the main content of a document.
+    &lt;article&gt;: Represents a self-contained composition that can be independently distributed or reused.
+    &lt;section&gt;: Defines a standalone section within a document.
+    &lt;aside&gt;: Represents content that is tangentially related to the main content.
+    &lt;footer&gt;: Represents the footer or closing section of a document or a section.
+    &lt;figure&gt; and &lt;figcaption&gt;: Used together to represent self-contained content, such as images or diagrams, with a descriptive caption.
+    &lt;blockquote&gt;: Indicates a section that contains quoted content from another source.
+    &lt;cite&gt;: Represents the title of a work or a reference to a creative work.
+    &lt;time&gt;: Represents a specific date, time, or duration.

 1. Inside the HTML file, create a basic HTML structure using the appropriate tags, including the &lt;html&gt;, &lt;head&gt;, and &lt;body&gt; tags.
 2. Inside the &lt;head&gt; tag, add a &lt;title&gt; tag and give your page a title.